rsdoiel/antenna/planet.md

 ---

-## Second day of Laois search in Fiona Pender investigation
+## Laois search ends in Fiona Pender investigation

 date: 2025-05-29, from: RTÉ News

-A second search as part of the investigation into the disappearance and murder of Offaly woman Fiona Pender is continuing this morning at a location in the Slieve Bloom mountains in Co Laois.
+A search in the Slieve Bloom mountains in Co Laois as part of the investigation into the disappearance and murder of Fiona Pender has ended this evening.

 <br>